At Wine Kitz Brantford we make wine making easy, fun and affordable.

 1. Start your wine.
 Your winemaker will bring you your desired kit’s contents and all you have to do is sprinkle the yeast onto the juice.
 This starts the process of fermenting the grape juice into wine.

 2. Time & Patience.
 This process will take 4 to 8 weeks, depending on the quality of the wine you have chosen.
-We will inform you when your wine is ready for bottling, at which time we will set the bottling appointment for you to come in.
+We will inform you when your wine is ready for bottling, at which time we will schedule a bottling appointment for you to come in.

 3. Bottle and label your wine.
 Your appointment provides you with 45 minutes to bottle your wine.
-Once you completed that, you cork them, and can purchase shrinks and labels to ‘fancy-up’ your bottles.
-Although given 45 minutes, with our experience, we can offer assistance to have you out the door in less than half an hour.
+Once you’ve completed bottling, you cork them, and can purchase shrinks and labels to ‘fancy-up’ your bottles.
+Although appointments are 45 minutes, with our experience, we can offer assistance to have you out the door in less than half an hour.

 And of course you can trust us to make sure that your wine is made properly and that the fermentation goes smoothly during its production.
 With our knowledge and frequent involvement in the wine-making process, we ensure that by the time you’re scheduled to come in, the wine is completed and up to our – and your – standards!